microbean/microbean-configuration-cdi/src/site/markdown/index.md

-# MicroBean Configuration for CDI
+# microBean Configuration for CDI